Rent assistance available through the Department of Housing & Urban Development based on need.

 TTY: (800) 750-0750

-Seton West is an apartment community in which the head of household, spouse, or co-head must be 62 years of age or older.
-Rent is based on your income.
-Seton West in located on the west side of Columbus, Ohio.
+Seton Square North is an apartment community in which the head of household, spouse or co-head must be 62 years of age or older, or 18 years or older with a need for a barrier-free apartment.

 • On site maintenance